AshfatAbegh/AshfatAbegh/README.md

 - 👋 Hi, I’m @AshfatAbegh !!
 -    I’ve completed my Bachelor of Science in Computer Science and Engineering (CSE) from American International University-Bangladesh(AIUB)
-- 🌱 I have hands-on working experience in Manual Testing, Test Automation, and Web Development
+- 🌱 I have hands-on working experience in  Software Quality Assurance and Testing (Manual and Test Automation) and also in Web Development
 - 💞️ My areas of interest also include: Cyber Security and Machine Learning
 - 📫 You can reach me through LinkedIn - https://www.linkedin.com/in/ashfat-al-rashid-297852175/